-The 12-gauge PB post base provides a connection between a post (or column) for decks, patio covers and other top-supported structures.
+The PB post base provides a connection between a post (or column) for decks, patio covers and other top-supported structures.
 Available with standard or ZMAX® galvanization, which offers extra corrosion resistance for outdoor or treated-wood applications.

 Galvanized.
 Some products available in ZMAX or HDG coating.
 See Corrosion Information.